 For harnessing behavioral data to save lives.
 Ginger.io's apps track the way patients use their phones--like patterns in communication and location--and employ a number of algorithms to alert caregivers to changes that may indicate symptoms or crises.
 The technology is currently being rolled out in Cincinnati Children's Hospital and in North Carolina, through the provider network Novant.
 To date, Ginger.io has collected more than 6 million data points from patients, which will help the company refine its technology as its customer base grows.

 For providing a defense against on-the-field head injuries.
-ImPACT is the premier mobile app for diagnosing concussions on the spot in school-age athletes.
+ImPACT is the premier mobile app for assisting trained medical professionals in the diagnosis of concussions on the spot in school-age athletes.
 Four to 5 million Americans suffer head injuries every year, and an increasing percentage is composed of students who are identified through ImPACT's neurocognitive assessment tools, which include features that evaluate a player's balance and short-term memory.
 Impact is now expanding beyond the realm of traditional contact sports: NASCAR recently announced it will use the product for mandatory concussion testing in 2014.